michaeltrefry/Yapplr/README.md

 ### Timeline & Reyaps
 - **Mixed Timeline**: Shows both original yaps and reyaps chronologically
+- **Infinite Scroll**: Automatic loading of 25 posts per page with smooth pagination
+- **Return to Top**: Quick navigation button when reaching the end of content
 - **Reyap Attribution**: Clear "User reyapped" headers with original content
 - **Privacy Respect**: Only shows reyaps of content you're allowed to see
 - **User Profiles**: Both original yaps and reyaps appear on user profiles